daviddetorres/jscumm/docs/Configuration_files.md

 ...
 ```

-:bulb: PRO-TIP: You can use the text_image field to highlight a finding or something important in the scene while looking at it.
+:sunglasses: PRO-TIP: You can use the text_image field to highlight a finding or something important in the scene while looking at it.
 For example, this sentence will make that when talking about the scratches an image of the detail will be shown:
 ```
 ...
 "About scratches:": "./chapter/characters/marcas_despensa.jpg"